 The look for the T’lar was inspired by an unnamed alien race featured in The Aliens, a bonus feature included in the back of some Magnus Robot Fighter 4000 A.D. comic books from the late 1960’s.
 The psychology for the T’lar is a mix of that used by Ursula LeGuin for the bisexual Gethenians presented in her science fiction novel The Left Hand of Darkness and that used by Alan Dean foster for the insect-like Thranx in his Humanx Commonwealth series of science fiction novels.

 The Ventasians are sentient silicon-based life-forms averaging about four meters tall.
 Their bodies consist of multi-faceted crystal plates and pillars with electrical charges constantly flowing within them.
 They have a three-sided core pillar from which a trio of three-sectioned overlapping cape-like plates emanate.
 These “capes” absorb certain wavelengths of energy radiated by external sources such as sunlight and local chemical processes; this absorbed energy is then used as sustenance.
 Energy absorbed that is not immediately needed for functioning is stored in battery-like organs in the central body stem.
-All body surfaces of a Ventasian are divided into smaller facets, with a variety of bluish and greenish opaque hues that start out pale in youth and grow richer with age over some four and a half centuries, the typical lifespan of a Ventasian.
+All body surfaces of a Ventasian are divided into smaller facets, with a variety of purplish and bluish opaque hues that start out pale in youth and grow richer with age over some four and a half centuries, the typical lifespan of a Ventasian.
 Fine, fingerprint-like individualized etchings can also be seen across the facets.

 Ventasians move themselves and objects in their environment using highly developed telekinetic powers.
 They usually float their bodies near a floor-defining surface but they can also fly further away from a ground plane for a period of time.
 They move inanimate objects in a similar fashion.
 Ventasians use telepathy for private conversation as well as communicating with other sentient beings.
 They also communicate by illuminating various plate facets on their “capes” in a variety of patterns and can project holograms that float in the space surrounding their heads to express complex ideas.
 The plates forming the “capes” can also subtly change shape and this is the main form of Ventasian body language.
 A Ventasian’s body constantly emits a musical hum which can be controlled only partially as it reflects a Ventasian’s general mood.
 Each Ventasian’s hum is unique.
 Ventasians have the ability to transfer their consciousnesses for a period of time into artificial bodies for use in environmentally hazardous conditions.
 They use such artificial constructs instead of spacesuits.